dmbarbour/awelon/AboutAO.md

         ~
             "inline text"

 Block text in AO is similar to block text in ABC.
-Inline text is much less flexible: it may contain spaces or tabs, but not newlines or quotes, and it must not start immediately after a newline (LF).
+Inline text is less flexible: it may not contain `"` or LF characters.
+Block text must start a new line, and inline text must not.
+AO has no escapes in text; however, AO developers are free to leverage partial evaluation to post-process the text at compile time.

 There is no concept of escaping text built into AO, though developers are certainly free to create text then statically post-process it.
 There are many use cases for inline text: labels, short captions, micro DSLs (e.g. for regular expressions), and so on.
 Inline text may not start immediately after a newline.

-Blocks in AO use square brackets, and contain arbitrary AO code:
+Blocks in AO use square brackets and contain arbitrary AO code:

         [12.3 :foo dup bloop flip trip]

 Blocks may freely cross multiple lines, be nested, and so on.
-However, a large block is a strong hint that refactoring should be consisd
+Though, a large block should be considered for refactoring.
+The square brackets count as word separators.

-Blocks are free to cross multiple lines, be nested, and so on.
-Of course, large blocks are a good hint that you should consider refactoring your code.

 AO literals have a slightly different type than ABC literals.

         In ABC: e -> L * e
         In AO: (s * e) -> ((L * s) * e)

-The translation is trivial, but quite beneficial.
+The translation from AO to ABC is trivial, but offers a significant benefit.
 With this change, type `e` has a stable, relative location and is not "buried" when literals are introduced.
 This enables words to be developed that assume access to resources in environment `e`.
-Element `s` can be called "the current stack".
+Element `s` might be understood as "the current stack".

 ## Inline ABC